-- 1.1 The Trust believes that in order to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
-Relationships and Sex Education (RSE) is about giving children and young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
+The Trust believes that in order to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
+Relationships Education and Relationships and Sex Education (RSE) is about giving children and young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
 Health Education is giving students information to make well-informed, positive choices about their own health and wellbeing.
-The Trust recognises that physical health and mental wellbeing are interlinked, and it is important that students understand that good physical health contributes to good mental wellbeing, and vice versa. - 1.2 The Trust has a responsibility under the Equality Act 2010 to ensure the best for all students at its academies irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion or sexual orientation.
-As a result, RSE will be sensitive to the different needs of individual students and may need to adapt and change over time to reflect the needs of the particular cohort.
-The Trust may also take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of a protected characteristic. - 1.3 The Trust is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across its academies, and will make every attempt to be appropriately sensitive; equally it is essential that children and young people still have access to the learning they need to stay safe, healthy and understand their rights as individuals.
-The Trust believes that its students deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them. - 1.4 This policy has been developed in consultation with parents, students and staff from all academies within the Trust to ensure that it meets the needs of the whole Trust community. - 1.5 The policy will be reviewed annually and parents will be consulted in advance about significant changes.
+The Trust recognises that physical health and mental wellbeing are interlinked, and it is important that students understand that good physical health contributes to good mental wellbeing, and vice versa.

+The Trust has a responsibility under the Equality Act 2010 to ensure the best for all students at its schools irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion or sexual orientation.
+As a result, Relationships Education, RSE and Health Education will be sensitive to the different needs of individual students and may need to adapt and change over time to reflect the needs of the particular cohort.
+The Trust may also take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of a protected characteristic.

+The Trust is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across its schools, and will make every attempt to be appropriately sensitive; equally it is essential that children and young people still have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+The Trust believes that its students deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them.

+All teaching will be sensitive and age appropriate in approach and content.
+At the point at which the Trust considers it appropriate to teach students about lesbian, gay, bisexual and transgender (LGBT), the Trust will ensure that this content is fully integrated into programmes of study for this area of the curriculum rather than delivered as a standalone unit or lesson.
+The Trust will encourage wider student awareness of LGBT.

+This policy has been developed in consultation with parents, students and staff from all schools within the Trust to ensure that it meets the needs of the whole Trust community.

+The policy will be reviewed annually and parents will be consulted in advance about significant changes.

-2. Aims and Objectives
+2 Aims and Objectives